To awaken transformation of personal health and spiritual wholeness, relentless pursuit of social justice, and racial and ethnic reconciliation.

 The Urban Renewal Center (URC), located in Norfolk, Virginia, is a faith-based community development organization.
 We care about the citizens and believe that people are the most important part of the city.
 Our programs and projects aim to help the citizens maximize their potential.

-The local church has a role beyond its walls to participate in Christ's presence, voice, and leadership in the city.
+The local church has a role beyond its walls to participate in God's presence, voice, and leadership in the city.
 The First Presbyterian Church of Norfolk is a crucial partner in launching the URC.
 The URC bridges education, faith communities, and the broader community for positive impact for common good.
 It promotes spiritual vitality, examining needs in the community and responding to them with practical support.

 Health and wholeness